 Welding Amps.
 This is the main Amperage control.
-When used in the context of Pulse, this is the "Peak" part of the pulse.
+When used in the context of Pulse, this is the "Peak" part of the pulse while the Pulse Amps is the "Base Amp" part of the pulse.
 Without Pulse, the main welding amps simply controls the Amperage of the welder.

-17 Series Air-Cooled Welding Torch (Typical Type) Parts and Assembly.
+26 Series Air (Gas)-Cooled Welding Torch (Typical Type) Parts and Assembly.